-3.23 Whilst buy-to-let (BTL) lending is secured on residential property and therefore falls within the Building Societies Act nature limit (the statutory requirement that 75% of lending should be secured on residential property), it presents different risks to those of conventional residential mortgages to owner-occupiers.
+- 3.23 While buy-to-let (BTL) lending is secured on residential property and therefore falls within the Building Societies Act nature limit (the statutory requirement that 75% of lending should be secured on residential property), it presents different risks to those of conventional residential mortgages to owner-occupiers. - 3.24 The PRA expects Boards and Management to recognise that existing experience and skills in residential mortgage lending do not simply transfer to buy-to-let and that the potentially significant differences in risk profile mean that different post-completion administration arrangements will be appropriate.

-- 3.24 The PRA expects Boards and Management to recognise that existing experience and skills in residential mortgage lending do not simply transfer to buy-to-let and that the potentially significant differences in risk profile mean that different post-completion administration arrangements will be appropriate - 3.25 A society undertaking BTL lending should, when determining its risk appetite, have regard to the underlying commercial nature of this type of business.
-Relevant factors which societies should consider and address within their lending policy include: - a. the degree to which the investor borrower is dependent on the cash flow performance of the investment property to service the loan; - the basis on which the security is valued and rental income is assessed for underwriting purposes (including how rental voids are treated); - c. what tenancy basis and kinds of BTL are acceptable; - d. information required to assess the extent of the investor-borrower's broader exposure to the BTL sector (e.g. total number of properties in portfolio and whether encumbered or unencumbered); - e. the maximum permitted exposure to an investor-borrower or connected investorborrowers (which may be based on value and/or number of investment properties held); and - f. what post-completion loan administration is required (and the extent to which this is appropriate and proportionate to the underlying commercial nature of BTL lending) including: - i. monitoring of exposure on a scheduled basis (e.g. annual review); and - ii. requirements for the investorborrower to provide financial information on a periodic basis which enables the lender to have an appropriate understanding of their overall exposure.
+- 3.25 A society undertaking BTL lending should, when determining its risk appetite, have regard to the underlying commercial nature of this type of business.
+Relevant factors which societies should consider and address within their lending policy include: - (a) the degree to which the investor borrower is dependent on the cash-flow performance of the investment property to service the loan; - (b) the basis on which the security is valued and rental income is assessed for underwriting purposes (including how rental voids are treated); - (c) what tenancy basis and kinds of BTL are acceptable; - (d) information required to assess the extent of the investor-borrower's broader exposure to the BTL sector (eg total number of properties in portfolio and whether encumbered or unencumbered); - (e) the maximum permitted exposure to an investor-borrower or connected investor-borrowers (which may be based on value and/or number of investment properties held); and - (f) what post-completion loan administration is required (and the extent to which this is appropriate and proportionate to the underlying commercial nature of BTL lending) including: - (i) monitoring of exposure on a scheduled basis (eg annual review); and - (ii) requirements for the investor-borrower to provide financial information on a periodic basis which enables the lender to have an appropriate understanding of their overall exposure.